 2. Tailor Your Super Bowl Menu to the Teams Playing

-For example, if the New England Patriots were playing, offer special menu items such as clam chowder, lobster rolls, or Boston baked beans.
-We know from last year, they’re a big fan of their local Sam Adams beer as well.
-For the Philadelphia Eagles you could serve Philly Cheese Steaks, soft pretzels, and hoagies.
+For example, if the New England Patriots were playing, you’d want to offer special menu items such as clam chowder, lobster rolls, or Boston baked beans.
+(We also know New Englanders are big fans of their local Sam Adams beer as well.)
+For the Philadelphia Eagles, you could serve Philly Cheese Steaks, soft pretzels, and hoagies.
 If you’re local, offering such dishes is an expression of regional pride, and if you’re not, it’s something enticingly exotic.

 3. Create a Super Bowl Giveaway